rajansandeep/coredns.io/content/blog/throttling-coredns.md

 ~~~

 It is worth noting that the amount of memory consumed by CoreDNS is proportional to the number of `goroutines`.
-The metrics captured for the memory comsumption and the number of `goroutines`:
+The metrics captured for the memory consumption and the number of `goroutines`:

 ![no-throttle-memory](https://user-images.githubusercontent.com/30265084/55086273-7923c700-507e-11e9-8735-ff18d407c40c.png)

 ### Memory consumption of CoreDNS using the `throttle` plugin

-The same scenario was tested with the `throttle` plugin enabled.
+I tested the same scenario with the `throttle` plugin enabled.
 Example usage of `throttle` in the CoreDNS Corefile configuration:

 ~~~ corefile